yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ####**LevelUp Hierarchy**

 After observing dozens of games, the SOOMLA team realized that most game progress and accomplishment can be packed into worlds.
-Worlds can contain both levels and other worlds, and can have a gate that needs to be unlocked in order to enter the next world.
-More progress mechanisms are available under levels, which include scores, challenges, missions, and records.
+Worlds can contain both levels and worlds, and may have missions that can be completed in order to receive rewards.

 ![alt text](/img/tutorial_img/soomla_diagrams/LevelUpModel.png "Soomla LevelUp Model")